 4216a, Globalization Space: International Infrastructure and Extrastatecraft 3 credits.
-This lecture course researches global infrastructures as a medium of transnational polity.
-Lectures visit the networks of trade, communication, tourism, labor, air, rail, highway, oil, hydrology, finance, and activism.
-Case studies travel around the world to, for instance, free trade zones in Dubai, IT campuses in South Asia, high-speed rail in Saudi Arabia, cable/satellite networks in Africa, highways in India, a resort in the DPRK, golf courses in China, oil-financed development in Sudan, and automated ports.
-These investigations begin in transnational territory where new infrastructure consortia operate in parallel to or in partnership with nations.
-Not only an atlas or survey of physical networks and shared protocols, the course also considers their pervasive and long-term effects on polity and culture.
-Infrastructures may constitute a de facto parliament of global decision making or an intensely spatial extra statecraft.
+This lecture course researches global infrastructure space as a medium of polity.
+More than networks of pipes and wires under the ground, this infrastructure space is a visible, enveloping urban medium filled with repeatable spatial formulas and spatial products.
+Lectures visit the networks of trade, communication, tourism, labor, air, rail, highway, oil, hydrology, finance, standard making, and activism.
+Case studies travel around the world to, for instance, free trade zones in Dubai, IT campuses in South Asia, high-speed rail in Saudi Arabia, cable/satellite networks in Africa, highways in India, a resort in the DPRK, golf courses in China, ISO standards, and automated ports.
+More than a survey of physical networks and shared protocols, the course also repositions spatial variables in global governance.
+Infrastructure space may constitute a de facto parliament of decision-making - an intensely spatial extrastatecraft that often spins around irrational desires.
 Each week, readings, with both evidence and discursive commentary, accompany two lectures and a discussion section.
 A short midterm paper establishes each student's research question for the term.
-A longer final paper completes the requirements of the course.
+A final paper completes the requirements of the course.
 Limited enrollment.
 Keller Easterling